edgedb/easy-edgedb/chapter1/index.md

 ## Schema, object types

 This is already a lot of information, and it helps us start to think about our database schema.
 The language used for EdgeDB is called EdgeQL, and is used to define, mutate, and query data.
-Inside it is {ref}`SDL (schema definition language)<docs:ref_eql_sdl>` that makes migration easy, and which we will learn in this book.
-So far our schema needs the following:
+The schema in your database uses {ref}`SDL (schema definition language)<docs:ref_eql_sdl>` that makes migration easy, and which we will learn in this book.
+We'll start with our schema, which schema needs the following:

 - Some kind of `City` or `Location` type.
-These types that we can create are called {ref}`object types <docs:ref_datamodel_object_types>`, made out of properties and links.
-What properties should a City type have?
+These types that we can create are called {ref}`object types <docs:ref_datamodel_object_types>`, made out of properties and links to other objects.
+What properties should a `City` type have?
 Perhaps a name and a location, and sometimes a different name or spelling.
 Bistritz for example is in Romania and is now written Bistrița (note the ț - it's Bistrița, not Bistrita), while Buda-Pesth is now written Budapest.
 - Some kind of `NPC` type to represent the people in the book.
 We need it to have a name, and also a way to track the places that the person visited.

 To make a type inside a schema, just use the keyword `type` followed by the type name, then `{}` curly brackets.
 Our `NPC` type will start out like this: